Getting car insurance in Michigan

 Children or relatives who no longer live with you or call your home their residence, or partners of people who live together, but are not married, are not automatically covered under your PIP coverage.
 Talk to your Allstate agent about the options available if you have non-relative household members.

-The Michigan Catastrophic Claims Association acts as a reinsurer for auto insurers that pay claims exceeding $635,000 (adjusted upwards every other year).
+The Michigan Catastrophic Claims Association acts as a reinsurer for auto insurers that pay claims exceeding $635,000 (threshold amount is subject to change annually).

 Drivers who choose unlimited PIP medical benefits will pay an assessment for the MCCA as part of their auto policy premium.
 Drivers with a different PIP medical benefit option will pay only the portion of the MCAA assessment that goes toward paying down MCAA deficit, if any exists.